rajdeep345/MTLTS/README.md

 ## Code Folders

   - ./Codes - contains codes for pre-processing the datasets, creating features, training the models, and performing content analysis of generated summaries.
-  - ./Codes/Analysis - contains codes for analyzing MTLVS-generated summaries using WestClass and CatE.
+  - ./Codes/Analysis - contains codes for analyzing MTLTS-generated summaries using WestClass and CatE.
   - ./Codes/models and ./Codes/utils - contain codes required for running SummaRuNNer-based stl_summ.py and mtlvs.py.
   - ./Codes/checkpoints and ./Codes/data - Auxilliary folders required for running the main codes.